outscale/oks-cli/CONTRIBUTING.md

 ### Acceptance criteria

-- The code complies with the project's coding standards
+- The code follows the project's Python conventions and CLI architecture
 - Documentation is updated as needed
 - Commits are well formatted
 - No merge conflicts